Export all people to CSV

 JSON Data Structure Reference¶

-All CLI commands return data in a consistent structure:
+Most CLI commands return data in this structure:

 {